 Discover Personal Loans vs. Earnest

 Earnest is a better fit for borrowers who need a personal loans for reasons besides debt consolidation or who want a cosigner on their application.
 Unlike other lenders, Earnest does not have strict credit, debt-to-income or income requirements.
 Instead, the lender looks for borrowers who are employed with enough in savings and cash flow to support loan repayment and who have little debt (excluding mortgages and student loans).
-A bonus of using Earnest is that the lender offers low APRs from 5% to 12% and loans up to $50,000.
+A bonus of using Earnest is that the lender offers APRs from 6.99% to 18.24% and loans up to $50,000.